 We write a lot about executing an effective discovery process.
 It’s one of our most popular blog topics, likely because it’s one of the most important components to a value-based sales conversation.
-Effective discovery helps separate you from other salespeople, putting you in a better position to influence the decision criteria, instead of simply reacting to it.
+Effective discovery helps separate you from other salespeople, putting you in a better position to influence the decision criteria, instead of simply react to it.

-Top sellers know that solid discovery helps the customer clarify their thoughts and may encourage them to think about their situation in a way they haven’t before.
+Top sellers know that solid and ongoing discovery helps the customer clarify their thoughts and may encourage them to think about their situation in a way they haven’t before.
 We rounded up some of our best resources on executive effective discovery.
 Use them to your advantage.

 1. Focus on Making Discovery a Process Not a Singular Event

 Deals are won or lost in discovery.
 If you want to sell larger deals and transition to working on accounts that involve more and more decision makers, you need to be able to map your solution to a problem with real business impact.
 Without a pointed discovery process, uncovering that problem is nearly impossible.
 Remember, customers don’t care about your solutions and differentiators beyond how they solve their specific business problems and help them achieve specific business objectives.

 Putting extra time to execute great discovery on the front end of your sales process can greatly improve your chances of avoiding last-minute setbacks that could lead to stalls and losses.
 Tune into this podcast to hear Brian Walsh, Force Management’s Managing Director of Facilitation and Delivery, share how elite salespeople execute a great discovery process.
 Don’t miss his tips for expanding sales conversations in a way that opens up the opportunity to get in front of other stakeholders in the business and ensure a premium.